Last updated: May 3, 2026

 - How it helps: it excludes up to the first $45,000 of appraised value.
 There is no age limit and no income limit.

-- How to apply: complete the steps on the official veterans property tax relief page.
-That means starting the NCDVA-9 certification with a Veterans Service Officer, then filing the certified form and the AV-9 with the county assessor before 1 June.
+- How to apply: complete the official veterans property tax relief process.
+That means starting the NCDVA-9 certification with a Veterans Service Officer, then filing the certified form and the AV-9 with the county assessor before June 1.

-- What to gather: your DD-214 or other military records, disability or adapted-housing proof, and the county or state veterans office certification.
+- What to gather: your military records, disability or adapted-housing proof, and county or state veterans office certification.

 Many older North Carolina homeowners miss this program because they assume veteran relief is automatic.
 It is not.
-The Department of Military and Veterans Affairs says help with claims and certification is provided free of charge.
+The DMVA benefits team says help with claims and certification is provided free of charge.

 How county and city rules change the real bill

-The state decides the eligibility for the main relief programs, but counties and cities change the amount due, the extra fees, the local website, the filing help, and the backup options.
-NCDOR says county commissioners set the county tax rate, and some properties also sit inside city or town tax districts that add more tax.
+The state decides the eligibility for the main relief programs, but counties and cities change the amount due, local tax rates, extra fees, local websites, filing help, and backup options.
+Some homes also sit inside city or town tax districts that add more tax.

 | Local example | What is different | Why it matters |